D.J. Moore Player Prop Bets for NFL Week 17 | Carolina vs. New Orleans 1/2/2022

 Season Stats

-- With 12 targets in the red zone this season, Moore has been on the receiving end of 25.5% of his team's 47 red zone pass attempts.
+- Moore (12 red zone targets) has been the recipient of 25.5% of his team's 47 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Moore's matchup with the Saints.